ForstaLabs/forsta-message-vault/README.md

 organization "monitor" which will receive copies of *all* messaging traffic to, from, or among users in your organization.

-What is important is that **your messaging data** is only accessible to messaging clients that **you are in control** of, whether the client is an app running on the phone in your pocket, or a bot that is running on a server in your own datacenter or compute cloud of your choice.

-Messaging Bots and Data Security
+The "Why": Decentralized Data Security
 --------

+What is important to Forsta is that **your messaging data** is only accessible to messaging clients that **you are in control** of, whether the client is an app running on the phone in your pocket, or a bot that is running on a server in your datacenter or the compute cloud of your choice.

 Some organizations need to be able perform forensic e-discovery on past messages.
 Others may need to be able to automatically monitor for